 The FX Player supports 1080p and 4K video formats without any problems.
 A floating screen lets you watch videos on the app while simultaneously using other apps.
 The application comes with an amazing pop-up playback feature.

 The floating window even allows you to resize the video player and access playback controls.
-It supports all popular video and audio formats, as well as External Codec Pack, which can be applied through Settings.
+It supports all popular video and audio formats and External Codec Pack, which can be applied through Settings.

-A video locker and video hiding feature are also provided by the FX player.
+The FX player also provides a video locker and video hiding feature.
 The FX player is another great free video player for Android, as it features internal hardware acceleration, subtitle downloader, Chromecast support, and multi-track audio, among other features.

 KMPlayer is my preferred app for controlling video playback speed.
 Not every app can offer this feature, but I find it the easiest.
 Floating screens allow you to access other applications while the screen is floating.
 You can also save important videos and videos you love in the app and access them from any of your devices.
 The mirror mode is also a neat feature.
 It also comes with a pretty cool music player, but it can feel a bit repressed in the package.